 Since she was 18, when she astounded the Celtic music world by winning the Senior All-Ireland Fiddle Championship, Liz Carroll has been amazing audiences around the globe.
 She has been called a “virtuoso” (The Irish Times), a “celebrated torchbearer” (Lexington Herald-Leader), and a “master of Irish traditional music” (NPR’s The Thistle & Shamrock).
-She is a NEA National Heritage Fellow, a 2009 Grammy nominee (“Best Traditional World Album,” Double Play with John Doyle), and the first American-born recipient of the TG4 Gradam Cheoil for Cumadoir/Composer – Ireland’s most significant music prize.
-Liz’s recordings are in the majority, her own compositions, and they have given her a stature equal to that of her playing.
+She is a NEA National Heritage Fellow, a 2009 Grammy nominee (“Best Traditional World Album,” Double Play with John Doyle), One of our Master Music Makers, and the first American-born recipient of the TG4 Gradam Cheoil for Cumadoir/Composer – Ireland’s most significant music prize.
+Liz’s recordings are, in the majority, her own compositions, and they have given her a stature equal to that of her playing.
 She is celebrated for invigorating the traditional styles of Irish music, and her compositions have entered the repertoire of Irish and Celtic performers throughout the world.
-The first half of 2018 finds Liz winding up a series of gigs with the Turtle Island Quartet, launching and touring the String Sisters’ new CD in Scotland and Ireland, cruising with Joanie Madden’s Folk ’n Irish Cruise, touring with Jake Charron and Nic Gareiss, and performing at the Indiana Fiddlers’ Gathering and at Chicago’s Irish Fest.
-(For info on these and other gigs, go to Liz’s website.)
-She happily looks forward to plunking herself down for a week with her always fabulous class at the Swannanoa Gathering.
+The first half of 2019 finds Liz celebrating the release of her album with Jake Charron, titled, Half Day Road, with concerts and tours in Chicago, Toronto, France and England.
+Liz also has appearances in Boston, Dublin, Orlando, Killarney, California, and Wisconsin before she plunks herself down for her favorite week – the Swannanoa Gathering.

 Kieran O’Hare is a highly respected and sought-after performer of Irish music on the uilleann pipes, flute, and tinwhistle.
 While attending university at Trinity College, Dublin, he was the first American-born player of Irish music invited to perform in the annual ‘Ace and Deuce of Piping’ concert, held in Ireland’s National Concert Hall.
 Kieran has since performed at countless festivals and concerts across North America, Europe, and Asia, with such artists as Liz Carroll, Mick Moloney, the late Jerry Holland, Bonnie Raitt, the Paul Winter Consort, Josh Groban, and Don Henley.
 He has appeared in the film Road to Perdition, the Broadway musical The Pirate Queen, the PBS special presentation Celtic Origins with the Irish choral group Anúna, and as a soloist at Carnegie Hall with the New York Pops Orchestra.
 Kieran works internationally with his wife Liz Knowles in the production and design of large-scale theatrical and musical productions, and he is currently artistic director of ‘Fête de la St. Patrick et de la Bretagne’ in France.
 Kieran and Liz also perform with Pat Broaders in the acclaimed trio, Open the Door for Three, which has just released its third album, The Joyful Hour.
 Kieran serves on the Board of Directors of Ná Píobairí Uilleann in Dublin, Ireland, an organization dedicated to the preservation and promotion of uilleann piping worldwide, and of The Northeast Tionól, North America’s premier uilleann piping event.